Hailly Korman and Lisa Pilnik on why education for adjudicated students doesn’t measure up, in more ways than one.

 Keep an eye on this California pension case – a lot going on here.
 Don’t miss Jerry Brown taking the case from the AG…says a lot about the politics here.

 Lauren Camera gets international.

 A lot of money being spent on the Marshall Tuck race in California.
-(Full disclosure I think he’d made a great state chief there.)
+(Full disclosure I think he’d make a great state chief there.)
 In politics winning forgives a lot, but if Tuck doesn’t win it’s worth asking (a) what the effect will be on how funders think about education politics and (b) how other politicians (and African-American politicians in particular) will perceive education reform funders, especially given the political landscape this cycle?

 Elsewhere in politics, Betsy DeVos’ family gives a lot of money to political candidates and causes.
-When she took office she pledged that she or her husband would not make political donations.
+When she took office she pledged that she and her husband would not make political donations.
 I didn’t quite get that, her pledging for herself is one thing, but I’ve never gotten far telling my spouse what to do...Anyway, he/she doesn’t seem to be keeping the deal.